Everett R. Cook

 Prior to co-founding Pouschine Cook, Everett was a managing director of Ampton Investments, Inc. where he focused on private middle market recapitalizations and acquisitions and was chairman and CEO of Bake Rite Foods, Inc. Prior to Ampton, Everett served as an operating executive and director at several companies owned and controlled by his family.
 He was a vice president and director of Cook International, Inc., a vice president and director of Terminix International, Inc., a director of PBCM, Inc., and chairman of Cook Flexner & Co., Inc. Previously, he was a mortgage securities and corporate finance professional with First Pennco Securities, Inc.

 Everett graduated from Dartmouth College and from the Tuck School of Business at Dartmouth.
-He is currently a Director of SDI and formerly the Chairman of the Board of Drilltec, The RoomPlace and Fantastic Sams.
+He is currently Chairman of Southern Dental Alliance and a Director of SDI, and formerly the Chairman of the Board of Drilltec, The RoomPlace and Fantastic Sams.
 Everett is also a board member of several not-for-profit organizations.

 Co-founding the Firm: I wanted to bring a proactive approach to private equity investing, along with a broad investment mandate that included the ability to invest in a broad spectrum of industries, and provide control and non-control capital.
 Smart private equity investing goes beyond corporate finance and financial engineering.
 To take companies to the next level of scale and value creation, you’ve got to know a good deal about operations, marketing, and the human side of an enterprise.
 And that’s what we bring to our portfolio companies.